noahzeldin/dissertation/reception_analysis_write_up.md

-of which 48 are from the Weimar era (December 1930 through January 1933).\[1\] As for *The Mother*, Brecht collected excerpts from 13 reviews from 1932, which have been made available in volume 24 of the GBA.\[2\] In addition to the reviews from the Weimar Republic, the volume contains excerpts from 8 reviews of the 1935 production in New York, which are not included in the corpus analyzed below.\] The corpus I have assembled for the following analysis draws from both collections (particularly Steinweg’s), as well the collections available at the AdK and elsewhere.\[3\]
+of which 48 are from the Weimar era (December 1930 through January 1933).\[1\] As for *The Mother*, Brecht collected excerpts from 13 reviews from 1932, which have been made available in volume 24 of the GBA.\[2\] The corpus I have assembled for the following analysis draws from both collections (particularly Steinweg’s), as well the collections available at the AdK and elsewhere.\[3\]

 In contrast to previous discussions of the reception of these works, which have unsurprisingly operated at the local level (i.e. examining